-OMC 350.
-Complex Organizations in Historical Perspective (3) Historical development of the management of complex organizations is traced through an interdisciplinary approach drawing on organizational theory and historical studies of complex organizations.
-The impact of complex organizations on society will also be considered.
+LDR 350.
+Leadership in Historical Perspective (3) Historical development of the leadership of complex organizations is traced through an interdisciplinary approach drawing on leadership theory and historical studies of complex organizations.
+Emphasis is on the Industrial Revolution and the Progressive Era.